colorlessenergy/colorlessenergy.github.io/_projects/pokedex.md

 ---
+title: pokedex
-title: a website to look up pokemon with a 😎 cool animation
+meta: a website to look up pokemon with a 😎 cool animation
 permalink: https://github.com/colorlessenergy/pokedex
 order: 8
 ---